- ABOUT US

 Senior Vice President & General Counsel; Secretary

 Wilfriede van Assche joined Ceres in 2000.
-She has more than 20 years of legal experience, primarily in the plant biotechnology industry.
-Until 2000, Ms. van Assche was the General Counsel of the plant biotechnology and seed divisions of Aventis, a leading life sciences company that is now part of Bayer AG.
-Previously, she was the General Counsel at Plant Genetic Systems N.V.
-Ms. van Assche holds law degrees from the University of Leuven and the College of Europe.
+She has more than 25 years of legal experience in the plant biotechnology and seed industry.
+From 1996 until 2000, Ms. van Assche was the General Counsel of the plant biotechnology and seed divisions of Hoechst Schering AgrEvo GmbH and following the merger of Hoechst and Rhone Poulenc, of the same divisions of Aventis, a leading life sciences company that is now part of Bayer AG.
+Previously, she was the General Counsel of Plant Genetic Systems N.V. from 1988 until its acquisition by Hoechst Schering AgrEvo GmbH in 1996.
+Shebegan her career with the law firm De Bandt van Hecke (now Linklaters) in Belgium from 1979 until 1982, and was counsel in the legal department of GTE Atea (now Siemens), a telecommunications company, from 1982 until 1988.
+Ms. van Assche holds a law degree from the University of Leuven and a postgraduate degree from the College of Europe.
 She is a member of the State Bar of California.

 Vice President of Trait Development